CiscoDevNet/terraform-provider-nxos/docs/resources/rest.md

 page_title: "nxos_rest Resource - terraform-provider-nxos"
 subcategory: ""
 description: |-
-  Manages NXOS Model Objects via REST API calls.
+  Manages NX-OS Model Objects via REST API calls.
 This resource can only manage a single API object.
 It is able to read the state and therefore reconcile configuration drift.
 ---

 # nxos_rest (Resource)

-Manages NXOS Model Objects via REST API calls.
+Manages NX-OS Model Objects via REST API calls.
 This resource can only manage a single API object.
 It is able to read the state and therefore reconcile configuration drift.

 ## Example Usage